-- In December 2020, 14 permits were issued to people with Chinese nationality.
+- In March 2021, 31 permits were issued to people of Chinese nationality.

 Interestingly, the Portugal Golden Visa €350K renovations option is becoming more and more popular, with 26% of investors choosing this option in 2020.
-Meanwhile, the €350K Venture Capital/Investment Fund option is also proving popular, particularly in the face of Portugal Golden Visa changes, which will block investors from buying a property in urban cities like Lisbon and Porto from the 1st of July 2021.
+Meanwhile, the €350K Venture Capital/Investment Fund option is also proving popular, particularly in the face of Portugal Golden Visa changes, which will block investors from buying a property in urban cities like Lisbon and Porto from January 2022, along with other investment route changes.
 While buying a €500K property continues to hold esteem, it’s predicted that other investment routes will grow in popularity, particularly the Portugal investment fund golden visa option.

 Interested to know more about the investment routes the Portugal Golden Visa offers?
 Check out our guide on how to invest in Portugal for citizenship.

 Portugal Golden Visa All Time Facts and Statistics

 - Since October 2012, over €5 764 058 842,33in funds was invested for the Portugal Golden Visa.